rabbitmq/erlang-rpm/README.md

 # Zero-dependency Erlang RPM for RabbitMQ

-This is a (virtually) zero dependency x86-64 Erlang RPM package that provides **just enough to run RabbitMQ**.
+This is a (virtually) zero dependency Erlang RPM package that provides **just enough to run RabbitMQ**.
 It may or may not be suitable for running other Erlang-based software or 3rd party RabbitMQ plugins.

+Team RabbitMQ provides x86-64 builds of the package for CentOS Stream 8 and 9.

 ARM64 versions of the package **are not provided as binary builds**.
 If you'd like to contribute ARM64 builds and support, [let us know](https://github.com/rabbitmq/erlang-rpm/discussions/108).